Posted on December 9, 2013 AT 04:00am

 Abraham: This is about the narrator, Octavius, trying to justify his role of being the narrator, and it’s indefensible.
 I certainly have been in this position many times.
 As a younger child, I certainly was a little more angry.
 A lot of anger came from insecurity, but it also came from this sort of cool, detached mentality: Straight edge means I’m better than you; punk rock means I’m better than you.
 As I’ve grown up, I look back upon it and realize that’s ridiculous.

 It’s because of Kyubey, which turns out to be short for Incubator, that these witches keep appearing.
 When magical girls turn into witches, Kyubey must find new ones to battle them on, like a twisted circle of good and evil.
-However, like Octavio, Kyubey reveals to Madoka why he does what he does: for almost eternity mankind and Incubators have gone hand-in-hand for almost eternity, and if they weren’t around Earth would never have evolved in the way that it did.
+However, like Octavio, Kyubey reveals to Madoka why he does what he does: mankind and Incubators have gone hand-in-hand for almost eternity, and if they weren’t around Earth would never have evolved in the way that it did.
 It doesn’t excuse him for his actions, but in a way it explains what his motivation was.

 “Life in Paper”